 Pixar was one of the first tech companies to experience highly profitable IPOs during the tech boom of the mid-to-late-1990s.
 It followed the immensely profitable public offering of Netscape Communications in August 1995.

 After the success of Netscape’s IPO, San Francisco investment bank Robertson Stephens agreed to underwrite the Pixar IPO.
 It filed with the SEC in October.

 The start of the turnaround

 Many people ignore Pixar (certainly compared to Apple) when listing Jobs’ great achievements.
-This happens for a couple of reasons; both seem related to the public’s general bafflement about Jobs’ involvement with the animation studio.
+This happens for a couple of reasons, both of which seem related to the public’s general bafflement about Jobs’ involvement with Pixar.

 For starters, Jobs invested in Pixar during his time outside Apple.
 He bought the majority interest in the animation studio from Star Wars creator George Lucas for just $5 million (and an extra $5 million in guaranteed funding) in early 1986.

 This period of Jobs’ life oftentimes proves confusing.
 Outwardly, it looks like a decade-long stint in which Jobs hemorrhaged money on two apparently failing ventures.
 Somehow, he turned them around, became a billionaire and returned to Apple as a seasoned manager.

 The other reason Jobs’ Pixar years get ignored?
 Unlike at Apple, Jobs did not act as a hands-on micromanager at Pixar.
 Although he played a big part in negotiating deals for the studio, he took a passive creative role.
 He simply sat back and watched a group of brilliant people (from whom he learned a great deal) achieve greatness.